 By the end of September, it was number one single in the United States where it sat until the end of November.
 I arrived on this planet on the 18th of that Beatles-heavy November.

 The week that I was born, The Beatles not only had the number one song but also the top-grossing film.
-“Yellow Submarine” took over the top spot from “Head,” the cult film starring The Monkees and co-written by Jack Nicholson.
+“Yellow Submarine” took over the top spot from “Head,” the cult film that starred the Beatles-inspired Monkees and was co-written by Jack Nicholson.
 Four different films topped the box office in four different weeks that November, with each one coming close to or topping three million dollars in ticket sales for the week, numbers that might not crack the top 20 for a weekend now.
 They were: “Ice Station Zebra,” “Head,” “Yellow Submarine,” and “Lady in Cement.”
 “Yellow Submarine” outdid the other three that month.